Diplomatic missions

 Avoid walking in the dark.

-The doors and windows of parked vehicles must be well closed.
+Doors and windows of parked vehicles should be properly closed.

-There are no special requirements but it is recommended that children travel with their own passports.
+There are no specific requirements, but it is advisable for children to travel with their own passports.

 Competitive service

-In order to be valid in Bulgaria and recognised by the Bulgarian institution any documents issued by the authorities in Kenya must bear the stamp of the Ministry of Foreign Affairs.
-After that they should be certified by the embassy of Kenya in Berlin.
-The signature and certification of the Kenyan Embassy in Berlin should be certified at the consular service of the Embassy of Bulgaria in Berlin.
+In order to be valid in Bulgaria and to be able to serve before the Bulgarian institutions, all documents issued by the authorities in Kenya to Bulgarian citizens must bear the stamp of the Ministry of Foreign Affairs of Kenya.
+Then, they need to be certified by the Embassy of Kenya in Ankara.
+The signature and certifications of the Embassy of Kenya in Ankara are certified by the Consular Office of the Embassy of Bulgaria in Ankara.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.